NiccoMaganeli/Wordelm/README.md

 ## Why am I doing this?

-Recently I've been trying to improve my front-end skills due to my position.
+Recently I've been trying to improve my front-end skills due to my job position.
 So, I thought it would be a greate challenge to try to replicate this game in Elm.